-The following groups and individuals support the Pensions Committees in working with and overseeing Border to Coast:
+The following groups and individuals support the Pension[®] Committees in working with and overseeing Border to Coast:

-Joint Committee is constituted from the 12 Pension Fund Chairs and has met as required to date but plans to meet quarterly now that Border to Coast is established and functioning.
+• Joint Committee is constituted from the 11 Pension Fund Chairs, or other appointed Councillor, and meets quarterly now that Border to Coast is established and functioning.
 It is the collaborative vehicle through which the individual Partner Funds provide collective oversight of the performance and direction of Border to Coast.
 Its remit includes oversight of progress towards the pooling of Partner Fund assets.
+Two scheme member representatives, elected by Local Pension Boards of the 11 Partner Funds, also attend as non-voting members of the Committee.